He Is Causing Those Nice Smooth Wooden Blocks to Replace the Hard, Cruel, Granite Paving Stones of Our Downtown Streets

 I volunteered my thought that the blue gumwood was the best-looking, and I think that is really all we women will have to say about it.

-We can only profit by the improvement and thank Mr. Travilla heartily for his preference to wooden blocks. • • • Then Martyn went back to her office and completed her sketch with a photograph of James Travilla being offered bouquets by kneeling women.
+We can only profit by the improvement and thank Mr. Travilla heartily for his preference to wooden blocks. • • • Then Martyn went back to her office and completed her sketch above with that photograph of James Travilla being offered bouquets by kneeling women.